FlareTiming/flaretiming/www-hakyll/posts/2019-03-01-points-fit-the-curve.rst

 ---
-title: Point Fractions fitting the Curve
+title: Point Fractions Fitting the Curve
 ---

 Equations for Points